LuccaWang1/Tell-Me-Where-To-Eat/README.md

 <br>

-Users can select a type of food from the dropdown menu:
-![Image of homepage: Users can select a type of food from the dropdown menu.](/static/images/readme_markdown/dropdown2.png)
+![Image of homepage: Users can select a type of food from the dropdown menu.](/static/images/readme_markdown/dropdown2.png) *Users can select a type of food from the dropdown menu*

 ### Technologies Used
 * Python (server, backend logic)